 Fayette and Rush County human services organizations may apply for funding to boost their assistance for residents that have been affected by the COVID-19 pandemic through an Economic Relief Initiative partnership between Lilly Endowment, Inc. and Indiana United Ways (IUW), the state professional association of United Ways.
 IUW has awarded $225,000 to United Way of Madison County (UWMC) as managing partner through an agreement with United Way of Fayette County.
 UWMC has convened a group of community representatives from Fayette and Rush counties to assist in the process.

-“Even before this crisis, more that 40 percent of families in our communities were not able to make ends meet - despite working.
+“Even before this crisis, more than 40 percent of families in our communities were not able to make ends meet - despite working.
 Thanks to generous support from the Lilly Endowment, Inc., we are now more strongly positioned to help our local nonprofits deal with the immediate impacts of COVID-19,” said Mark Boehmer, Board President of United Way of Fayette County.

 The COVID-19 Economic Relief Initiative Grant calls for United Ways that receive funding to leverage partnerships and relationships to better meet COVID-related essential and basic needs and to address other COVID-19 critical issues as they emerge.
 The volunteer committee of representatives from Fayette and Rush Counties has identified priority needs for stable housing, including rent, mortgage and utility assistance; food, child care; and access to health care, medication, transportation and technology as priority areas.